Coffee tradition of Crimean Tatars: Serving

 Coffee is served poured into cups called filidjan.
 For ease of use, so as not to burn your fingers, the filidjan is placed on a stand called zadar.
 In addition to the cups, a traditional coffee pot called yibrik and plates with sweets are placed on the table.

 As a sweet, crushed sugar is often served, which is simply eaten, rather than dissolved in coffee, or shortbread cookies called khurabje (khurabye), which are made from flour, sugar, and fried butter.

 Coffee was also served with halva, various jams: roses in sugar, unripe walnuts, white lilies, and nut cookies - baklava.
 Men often preferred tobacco over sweets, enjoying coffee while smoking a chubuk or hookah.

+Occasions for consumption

+Rituals associated with coffee consumption vary depending on occasion: